 - 1. Throughout Rotation:

 - a.
 Ongoing Feedback

 - Formative feedback on a daily basis between preceptor and PA Learner

 - Case Logs entered daily by the student

-- 2. Mid Rotation:
+- 2. Weekly throughout Rotation:

 - a.
-"Observation of Clinical Skills Assessment 1"
+"Weekly Clinical Encounter Form"

-- To be completed and submitted through MedSIS at the half-way point of each rotation Formative assessment
+- To be completed and submitted through MEDSIS weekly during the rotation -Formative assessment

-- 3. End Rotation:
+- 3. End of Rotation:

 - a.
-"Observation of Clinical Skills Assessment 2"
+"Final Clinical Rotation Evaluation Form"

-- To be completed and submitted through MedSIS during the final week of each rotation
+- To be completed and submitted through MEDSIS during the final week of the rotation

-- Formative assessment

-- b.
-"End Rotation Assessment"

-- To be completed and submitted through MedSIS during the final week of the rotation Summative Assessment used to calculate the grade for the rotation
+- Summative Assessment used to pass/fail the rotation

 - 4. "End Rotation Exam"

 - The last Wednesday morning of each rotation will be scheduled for that rotation's web based proctored exam.

-The exam will consist of a 120 questions, 100 scored and 20 non-scored, multiple choice, 2 hours in duration.
-The exceptions are: Primary Care A and Electives 1+2.
+- 5. Clinical Hours Log

+- Submitted at the end of each rotation, signed by both student and preceptor